Going on a bicycle wine tour in Mendoza is a quintessential backpacker experience.

 For dessert, we had a few options.
 I chose the vanilla ice cream with dulce de leche sauce.

-Needless to say, I could barely move after lunch.
-And that’s exactly why our third and final winery was only a few minutes bike ride away.
+I could barely move after lunch.
+And that's precisely why our third and final winery was only a few minutes bike ride away.

 Wine Tasted: A house-made red wine (probably a Malbec).

 My Thoughts: It's good, you can't get it anywhere else, and it's all you can drink, so enjoy!